Löwenzahn: Format

+Trivia

 Lustig (the actor) also lived in the caravan for major parts of the filming.

+Many of the episodes with Lustig contained a song sung by Lustig about the main subject of the episode.

-The city used as "Bärstadt" (beartown) was actually Berlin (the animal in Berlin's coat of arms is the bear) and people who know Berlin have recognized the locations used around the city.
+The show is set in the fictional city of "Bärstadt" (beartown), but most filming actually takes place in Berlin (the animal in Berlin's coat of arms is a bear), and people who know Berlin have recognized the locations used around the city.
+The reason why they chose the name Bärstadt is that Anne Voss, the creator of the show, lived in Bärstadt im Taunus.

 The series has not only attracted children of all ages, it also found a wide adult audience, who have watched the series as children themselves and kept loyal to the format.
-Peter Lustig stated this in an interview in 2004.